On this page

 Key Takeaways

-- OAuth redirect abuse bypasses URL filtering โ The authentication URL is
+- OAuth redirect abuse bypasses simple URL filtering โ The link starts on

 Resources